 Newspapers

-Fewer companies these days post jobs in the classifieds, and fewer people read them; but some do post jobs, and you may have less competition for those jobs because readership has declined.
-What’s more important for you—the actual news.
+Fewer companies these days post jobs in the classifieds, and fewer people read them.
+But some do post jobs, and you may have less competition for those jobs because readership has declined.
+What’s more important for you is the actual news.
 Keep your eyes peeled for headlines relating to companies in your space.
-Look for who’s expanding with new projects or acquisitions—that’s a clue they they’re probably also hiring.
+Look for who’s expanding with new projects or acquisitions—that’s a clue that they’re probably also hiring.

 Alumni Organizations